FeraligatrWulf/FeraligatrWulf.github.io/content/_index.md

     Performed manual code reviews and leveraged static code analysis tools to identify and remediate security vulnerabilities.
     ''',
     '''
-    Assesed websites and API endpoints  for security misconfigurations and potential flaws.
+    Assessed websites and API endpoints  for security misconfigurations and potential flaws.
     ''']

     [[page.history]]